top of page

 -

-What are the requirements to becoming a donor?An initial minimum of 100 ounces is required Complete phone screening interview and donor application Consent from your physician Blood test covered by MMBTN All of the milk has remained frozen since it was collected Every bottle/bag is clearly labeled with the date collected, including the year No donated milk has been frozen for longer than 8 months All the milk was collected before the baby's second birthday You must practice safe pumping, cleaning and storage guidelines
+What are the requirements to becoming a donor?An initial minimum of 100 ounces is required.
+Complete prescreening application, phone screening interview and donor application.
+Obtain consent from your physician.
+Blood test covered by MMBTN All of the milk has remained frozen since it was collected.
+Every bottle/bag is clearly labeled with the date collected, including the year.
+No donated milk has been frozen for longer than 8 months.
+All the milk was collected before the baby's second birthday.
+You must practice safe pumping, cleaning and storage guidelines.

 -